 1978: James joined the US Navy where he proudly and honorably served our country for 4 1/2 years with A-7 Squadron VA-122 based in Naval Air Station (NAS) Lemoore, CA., VA-122 Det.
 Fallon, NV and throughout the U.S. and Aircraft Carriers for training.
 He was Honorably discharged in 1982 and then completed 2 years reserves.

 2015 and 2016: Sadly, James' father passed January 12th, 2015.
-In honor of his father, James made the decision to continue his trek and began working with Opera and Vocal Coaches over the next 2 years so as to strengthen his vocal ability, breath control and expand his range to gain proper vocal technique.
-This began with training from International Opera Vocalist Amanda Fish within the Washington, DC area and finished with American Idol coach, Per Bristow and his vocal school.
-After over two years of rigorous and disciplined vocal exercises, James is now in complete control of his voice.
+In honor of his father, James made the decision to stop performing and began working with Opera and Vocal Coaches over the next 2 years so as to strengthen his vocal ability, breath control and expand his range to gain proper vocal technique.
+This began with training from International Opera Vocalist Amanda Fish and American Idol coach, Per Bristow.
+After four years of rigorous and disciplined vocal exercises, James is ready entertain.

 2017: James debuts and performs in Las Vegas at the Golden Nugget in the showroom, February on and was well received by the ticket holders and other vocalists alike.
 Wayne Newton states that James has such a unique voice and compares it to have similar traits and delivery as Sinatra.